NISYSLAB/Emory-BMI-GSoC/README.md

 ***

-**[5] Extensions to Bindaas Data Integration Middleware**
+**[5] Enhancements to Bindaas Data Integration Middleware**

-**Mentors:** Pradeeban Kathiravelu (pradeeban.kathiravelu -at- emory.edu) and Tushar Aggarwal (tushar1997 -at- gmail.com)
+**Mentors:** Pradeeban Kathiravelu (pradeeban.kathiravelu -at- emory.edu), Ashish Sharma (ashish.sharma -at- emory.edu), and Tushar Aggarwal (tushar1997 -at- gmail.com)

 **Overview:** Bindaas is a service-based data framework that offers unified access and RESTful APIs to various data sources, such as MySQL, PostgreSQL, Mongo, and Apache Drill.
 Additional data service providers can be implemented for various data sources and access mechanisms such as HTTP access.
 Bindaas is the backbone of several production systems such as the Cancer Imaging Archive (TCIA).
+Performance is an essential aspect of the Bindaas framework.
+Therefore, there have been several proposals for improving Bindaas’ performance.
+This project aims to improve the performance and usability of Bindaas by addressing some of those proposals.
+Students can choose a few from the below list of ideas or propose their own.

 There have been several proposals to improve Bindaas’ usability.
 There are several tasks to follow up.

-First, more data source providers.
+* More data source providers.
 Namely, we should extend Bindaas for cloud file systems and storages such as S3, by incorporating with the cloud CLIs.

-Second, currently Bindaas limits its API to REST.
+* Currently Bindaas limits its API to REST.
 We also propose to have more interfaces to Bindaas such as GraphQL query language interfaces, in addition to its RESTful interfaces.

+* Better serialization of Bindaas internal representation with Protobuf, Kryo, or other efficient serialization and deserialization approaches.

+* SQLite-based audit logs have some performance and scalability limitation.
+The tight-coupling with SQLite should be removed, and replaced with a generic interface.
+Then, also implement persistence based on other data stores as alternatives.
+Consider Mongo and In-Memory Data Grids such as Infinispan and Hazelcast.

+* Bindaas currently does not optimize its database queries.
+We should be able to reach better outputs than the database APIs themselves through query optimization.

-**Expected results:** We are aiming for the Bindaas 4.5 release with the enhancements in place.
+**Expected results:** We are aiming for the Bindaas 4.5 release with a few of the enhancements and features in place.

 **Code challenge:** The students are expected to configure Bindaas locally during the application period to understand the code base and to illustrate their capability in completing this task.
 If the student manages to resolve one of the issues listed in https://github.com/sharmalab/bindaas/issues, it will make them a strong candidate.